Sontha Ooru

-Sontha Ooru (English: Native village) is a 2009 Telugu film starring Raja, Thirtha, L.B.
+Sontha Ooru (English: Native village) is a 2009 Telugu film.
+It stars Raja, Thirtha, and L.B.
 Sriram in main roles.
 It was directed by P. Sunil Kumar Reddy.
-The film was screened at Several National & International film festivals like Mumbai Film Festival & Pune International Film Festival.
+The film was screened at several national and international film festivals like Mumbai Film Festival & Pune International Film Festival.
 The film received four Nandi Awards.

 Sontha Ooru is a film about rural life and how the innocent villagers are continuously exploited by the development plans of the government.
 The film portrays the Special economic zone victims and its impact on normal life.